novomanish/G2W-SPA/README.md

 # !IMPORTANT!
-This project is not yet reviewed and all the information given below is incomplete and/or invalid.
+This project is not yet reviewed so the information given below may be incomplete or invalid.

 # G2W Single Page Application